yireo-joomla/joomla-namespaced-plugin/README.md

-# joomla-namespaced-plugin
+# Joomla Namespaced Plugin
-Joomla plugin to illustrate how you can add namespaces to your own Joomla extensions
+### Joomla plugin to illustrate how you can add namespaces to your own Joomla extensions
+This example plugin shows code used in the presentation http://slides.yireo.com/yireo/joomla_namespaces#13